GoogleCloudPlatform/professional-services-data-validator/README.md

       depth: 1 # calculated one query above
 ```

-is equivalent to the following SQL query...
+is equivalent to the following SQL query:

 ```sql
 SELECT